soumya-ranjan-sahoo/academic-webprofile/content/authors/admin/_index.md

 - Machine Learning
 - Natural Language Processing and Generation
 - Information Retrieval (Retrieval-augmented Generation, RAG)
-- Science and trustworthiness of LLMs: Reasoning, Planning, Calibration
+- Science of foundational language models
 - Graph Machine Learning and Complex Networks
-- Fair and Explainable AI Systems
+- Fair and trustworthy AI Systems

 # Education to show in About widget
 education: